Landing page examples

 The length of the form field combined with the prominent placement eliminates nearly all friction to create an account ... but if you're having doubts, you can always scroll below to read answers to top FAQs.
 By separating these two sections with stark color contrast, Wistia makes it much easier for you focus on converting.

 It's no surprise Unbounce is near the top of this list -- they've actually written the book on creating high-converting landing pages.
-Although there are lots of amazing things about this landing page, the two that I absolutely love are: 1) The directional cue from the supporting images to the CTA button, and 2) the detailed -- but well packaged -- information below the form.
+Although there are lots of amazing things about this landing page, the two that I absolutely love are: 1) The use of a chat window instead of a classic form, and 2) the detailed -- but well packaged -- information below the form.

-The first helps direct attention to the goal of the page -- for you to fill out the form -- in a way that's unobtrusive.
-The second gives this page an SEO boost (search engines will have more content to crawl) and assuages any worry from folks who need to know more about a piece of content before handing over their information, all while not distracting people from the form.
+The first helps direct attention to the goal of the page -- for you to fill out the form -- in a way that's unobtrusive and feels less like a chore.
+The second gives this page an SEO boost (search engines will have more content to crawl) and assuages any worry from folks who need to know more about a piece of content before handing over their information, all while not distracting people from the chat window.

 Full disclosure: IMPACT is a HubSpot partner -- but that's not why they're included here.
 IMPACT's landing pages have long been a source of design inspiration.
 I love the simple layout of the page, from the large headline copy and detailed featured image, to the outline that surrounds the form, to the colors and fonts that are very pleasing to the eye.